-AP courses provided exposure to college level coursework and often are good indicators of college readiness.
+AP courses provide exposure to college level coursework and often are good indicators of college readiness.
 Examples are AP English Literature & Composition, AP Biology, and AP US History.
 These courses are taught by Wonewoc-Center Staff.
-The classes are year long and prepare students to take the AP exam in May.
-Students taking AP courses are expected to prepare for and the AP exam.
-Each AP exams cost around \$95.
-Families receiving free and reduced lunch price receive a discount.
+The classes are yearlong and prepare students to take the AP exam in May.
+Students taking AP courses are expected to prepare for the AP exam.
+Each AP exam costs around \$95.
+Families receiving free and reduced lunch prices receive a discount.
 A student's grade is based on class performance.
-However, the ability for college credits dependent of the AP exam score.
+However, the ability for college credits depends on the AP exam score.
 AP scores are on a scale from 1-5.
 Students will receive their score in July.
 Typically, a score of 3 or above will earn college credit; however, some schools require a score of 4 or 5.
 AP credits are not guaranteed until a student is admitted to a post-secondary institution.
-Number of and type of credit earned from AP score are determined by colleges.
+The number of and type of credit earned from AP scores are determined by colleges.
 See the school counselor for more information regarding AP scores and college credit.